DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Oh?
 That was really quick reaction.
 Wouldn't be a beast man like speed?"

-Then Vanessa's finger pointed towards Kay's bayonet.
+Then Vanessa's finger pointed towards Kai's bayonet.

 "And this bullet of yours that can erase magic.
 It is quite interesting thing.